EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 Column Radiators

-Column radiators offer a more traditional design which mimics that of cast iron style radiators.
+Column radiators offer a more traditional design that mimics that of cast iron style radiators.
 Column radiators are a great heating solution as they heat up very quickly.
-This is due to their large surface area, and spacing in between each column which allows air to pass through and be heated up.
+This is due to their large surface area and spacing in between each column, which allows air to pass through and be heated up.
 Another benefit of column radiators is that they are more energy efficient.
 As they are typically made from durable steel, these radiators will stay warm for much longer, which means you can turn off your heating much sooner and still feel the benefits of your radiator.

 Heated Towel Rails